-I'm A Beauty Editor Road-Tripping Across The Country — Here's What I Packed
+I'm A Beauty Editor Road-Tripping Across The Country—Here's What I Packed

 Lipsticks, foundation sticks, and other solids don't enjoy a very long shelf life in the front seat of a hot car.
 Go for squeeze-tubes that allow you to control how much product you dispense at a time.
 (Just be careful when passing through high altitudes, as products tend to ooze out at a much faster rate.)
 My five-minute on-the-go makeup routine now consists of It Cosmetics CC cream, Maybelline Cheek Heat, and Clarins lip perfector — which all have a convenient squeeze tip and happen to look a little better when they've been sitting in the heat.

 Whenever possible, though, store your products in a heat-resistant, waterproof bag (I love my Dagne Dover neoprene toiletry kit) and keep them stashed in the backseat away from the sun or, better yet, under the air conditioner in the seat beneath you.
-Bacteria love a warm, moist environment, and your roadtrip makeup bag is a petri dish waiting to happen.
+Bacteria love a warm, moist environment, and your road-trip makeup bag is a petri dish waiting to happen.

 Perfect The On-The-Road Air-Dry